Trust4AI/GENIE/README.md

 ollama pull <model>
 ```

 Replace `<model>` with the name of the desired model from the Ollama library.
-This model must be added to the [model configuration file](https://github.com/Trust4AI/executor-component/blob/main/src/api/config/models.ts), with the format `<model_id>: createModel(<model>, 11434)`.
+This model must be added to the [model configuration file](https://github.com/Trust4AI/GENIE/blob/main/src/api/config/models.ts), with the format `<model_id>: createModel(<model>, 11434)`.

 #### Steps

-To deploy the component using Docker, please follow these steps carefully:
+To deploy GENIE locally, please follow these steps carefully:

 1. Rename the `.env.local` file to `.env`.
 2. Navigate to the `src` directory and install the required dependencies.